← writing

 what does that boundary look like? plot every point where score=c\text{score} = c. you get a straight line—that's what you were dragging around.

-it's just what "tied score" looks like in 2D. with three features it's a plane. with a hundred it's a hyperplane.
+that straight line is just what "tied score" looks like in 2D. with three features it's a plane. with a hundred it's a hyperplane.

-and here’s the small algebra trick that makes the rest of ML notation nicer: comparing to cc is the same as moving cc to the left and comparing to zero. define b=cb = -c and write:
+comparing to cc is the same as moving cc to the left and comparing to zero. define b=cb = -c and write:

 score+b>0\text{score} + b > 0